top of page

 Leather is its own thing.

 For some people, leather is identity.
 There's a whole leather subculture with its own history, its own ethics, its own ritual structure.
+There's a museum in Chicago that keeps the archive of it.
 Leather-identified folks aren't dabbling.
 They've got a tradition.

 For some people, it's just a great jacket.